 - Multilingual interface: the current app exposes 18 supported languages, with additional locale files in the repository that can help future multi-region expansion.

-In the current public app, weather and market outputs should be treated as advisory summaries that need local verification.
-A licensed rollout can connect those screens to official weather, mandi, commodity-price, or product-catalogue data where the buyer needs authoritative feeds.
+In the current public app, weather and nearby crop-price outputs should be treated as advisory summaries that need local verification.
+A white-label rollout can connect those screens to official weather, mandi, commodity-price, or product-catalogue data where the buyer needs authoritative feeds.

 Why governments should care